 As your income may be reduced in retirement, it’s a good idea to try and pay off any debts before you retire.
 Work out how much you owe on any credit cards and personal loans and check the interest rates.
 If you have spare income you should pay off the debt that charges the most interest.
 Some people use their pension tax-free cash lump sum to clear debts, such as their mortgage or loans.

 Setting a Will also plays a part in reducing the amount of inheritance tax paid when you die.
 Inheritance Tax is levied on a person’s estate when they die, and certain gifts made during an individual’s lifetime.
 Most gifts made more than seven years before death will escape tax.
 Therefore, if you plan in advance, gifts can be made tax-free and result in a substantial tax saving.
-Speak to Langricks who will be able to offer advice on estate planning and inheritance tax matters.
+Speak to Langricks who will be able to offer inheritance tax advice on estate planning and inheritance tax planning matters.
+Check out our tips for inheritance tax planning here.

 It can be beneficial to turn your assets, stocks and shares into cash at the point of retirement to provide the money you may need to live off.
 If this is your intention, it is worth speaking to a member of the Langricks team so that you are maximising their value and you are not getting large tax bills associated with their conversion.